gofosu/kwaku-webpage/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Political Science" institution = "University of California in Los Angeles" year = 2017
+  course = "PhD in Political Science" institution = "University of California, Los Angeles" year = 2017

 [[education.courses]]